-Shawn Regan is a research fellow and PERC and the director of outreach and publications.
+Shawn Regan is a research fellow at PERC and the director of outreach and publications.
 He holds a M.S. in Applied Economics from Montana State University and degrees in economics and environmental science from Berry College.
-His writing has appeared in the Wall Street Journal, Quartz, High Country News, National Review, Reason, Regulation, Grist, and Distinctly Montana.
+His writing has appeared in a variety of publications, including the Wall Street Journal, Quartz, High Country News, National Review, Reason, Regulation, Grist, and Distinctly Montana.
 Shawn is also a former backcountry ranger for the National Park Service.

 Shawn can be reached at [email protected].